Lake Garda & the Veneto

 Skill Level — Easy–Moderate

 Great tour for novice cyclists in terms of daily distance and terrain type.
-You will cycle 159 mi.
-(254 km).
-Please check each day’s itinerary details for total distance of climbing for each day.
+You will cycle 162 mi.
+(260 km).
+Please check each day’s itinerary details for the total distance of climbing for each day.
 Good command of the bike is required as well as good balance due to possible starting and stopping quickly and negotiating popular bike paths (when cycling in or near cities and towns, you will share the road with local traffic).
 Also ideal for experienced cyclists who desire shorter days on the bike and plenty of time to enjoy daily destinations and activities.
+Vehicle support is provided on most cycling days.
+With a group of 8 or more participants, vehicle support is provided every day (no additional cost).

 Airport Info

 Your tour begins in Verona and ends in Padova.
-Closest largest international airport to both the tour start and end is Venice Marco Polo (VCE), located 114 km from Verona and 20 km from Padova.
-Other arrival and departure airports are possible as well.
-Travelmath is a good site to research all your options.
+The most convenient international airport for both arrival and departure is Venice Marco Polo (VCE), located about 114 km from Verona and 20 km from Padova.
+Verona “Valerio Catullo” Airport (VRN) is another good option, especially for arrival.

 Local Travel